Lenny Kaye, Marc Weinstein, Patti Smith

 "I can say that we have had well over 20 million paying customers in 20 years at the LA store and well over 100 million records sold in that time."

 Hallowed Institution.
 Aladdin's Cave.
 Artistic destination.
 However you say it, Amoeba Records in the USA is the stuff of fairytales.
-Adored by masses around the globe as a record store, which surrenders unadulterated joy in itself, but also a cultural hive with a rich and harmonious history.
+Loved dearly by masses around the globe as a record store, which surrenders unadulterated joy in itself, but also a cultural hive with a rich and harmonious history.

-The supportive, thoughtful platform for the industry declares its logo as an instant image of its values.
+The supportive, thoughtful platform for the industry declares its logo as an instant visual of its values.
 "As much as it was and is such an atypical shape and design, it has never looked very corporate, which is one reason we love it.
 No one can mistake us for a corporate chain, and that is important."
-Co-founder and owner Marc Weinstein exudes as I had the sheer pleasure to get to know the boss man.
+Co-founder and owner Marc Weinstein proclaims as I had the sheer pleasure to get to know the Boss man.

 He broadens, "The colours have always been the same since our artist friend designed the logo for us long before we opened.
 He was a friend of Dave, and happened to be Jimi Hendrix’s cousin who worked as a display artist at Tower Records in San Francisco."